marcuslonnberg/sbt-docker/README.md

 ### Building an image

-Simply run `sbt docker` or run the `docker` task in the sbt console.
+Simply run `sbt docker` from your prompt or `docker` in the sbt console.

 ### Custom image name